 Phoebe Witmer is a female photographer currently based in Philadelphia, PA.
 She is a recent graduate of Tyler School of Art + Architecture where she received her BFA in Photography in 2020.
 Her work explores interchanging gender roles in contemporary society and how we can work to break down norms and stereotypes from a female perspective.
 Her work has been exhibited both locally and globally.
 In 2018 she spent a semester in Rome, Italy where her work was featured in the Tiny Biennale at the Temple Rome Gallery of Art.
 In 2019, Phoebe exhibited the photographs she made overseas in her first solo show held in Lancaster, Pennsylvania.

 My work functions as a look into the life of a female who has lived 22 years in a gendered body in order to subvert stereotypes and represent today's shift in mindset on gender and sexuality.
-I photograph people because I am interested in what individuality means and how it manifests into our appearance and how we carry ourselves.
+I photograph people because I love being able to portray individuality and how it manifests into our appearance during different periods of our lives.
 I have recently been interested in exploring boudior in order to encourage others to express their sexuality & realize their self worth outside of the ideals that society has pushed on us throughout life.

 I have found that working in miniature scale is a critical part of my practice as I am able to render spaces that I would otherwise not be able to construct life size.